arduino/arduino-serial-plotter-webapp/README.md

 }
 ```

-That means a Setting Message can container `pluggableMonitorSettings` and/or `monitorUISettings`.
+That means a Setting Message can contain `pluggableMonitorSettings` and/or `monitorUISettings`.

 Let's take a look at the difference between the two: